doug-wade/tybalt/MAINTAINING.md

 There are, unfortunately, a few steps that need to take place when landing a pull request.

 1. Merge the pr.
 Prefer rebase merging when possible, but squash merge if there's one with a lotta chatty commits, or if it can't be rebased due to conflicts.
-2. Update the custom domain to be tybalt.
-This seems to be required every time the website is deployed.

 ### Publish a new release